aaronriekenberg/netty.dns/README.md

 # netty.dns

-A hacky little caching dns proxy server in kotlin and neetty.
+A hacky little caching dns proxy server in kotlin and netty.